(Keywords: acromioclavicular joint, rotator cuff syndrome, frozen shoulder exercises, arm pain treatments, chiropractic help )

 FROZEN SHOULDER TREATMENTS

 Literature reviews find there is no place for anti inflammatories in the treatment of FS.
 Vigorous mobilization of the joint, active and passive exercises reaching but not exceeding the pain threshold, deep muscle treatment and a invasive therapy known as hydrodilatation all appear to have some but limited benefit.

 There is no research showing that chiropractic treatment helps (that I know of any way), yet it is one of the favourite conditions that I like to treat.
 But...
 Rome wasn't built in a day, nor is a chronic frozen shoulder fixed in a week.
 Come early, within two weeks, and with chiropractic help you can expect the pain to be over in a month, perhaps less.
-FROZEN SHOULDER TREATMENTS - a literature review
+FS TREATMENTS - a literature review.

 From the Chiropractic Coalface